Zeeshanahmad4/TikTok-Shop-Affiliate-Outreach-Bot/README.md

 <br />

 We are also a TikTok agency We manage TikTok shops from A-Z, driving impressive sales for over 15 brands using data and automation.
 Our rates are competitive, and we also offer percentage-based pricing per sale.
-Let's arrange a meeting from [this](https://cal.com/theawaisahmadkhan/ttinit-onboarding-demo
-) if you are intrested in working with us.

 ![TTinit New](https://github.com/user-attachments/assets/7c79772f-0f1c-4809-ac95-48f127523cb9)